Optimal Real-Time Fusion of Time-Series Data Under R\'enyi Differential Privacy: Numerical Algorithm

 \subsection{Proximal Policy Optimization for Fusion Vector Function}

 As indicated in Theorem~\ref{Th.OptEquations}, the optimal fusion vector function $g_\phi$ design is a dynamic programming problem.
 Proximal Policy Optimization (PPO) is a robust and sample-efficient reinforcement learning approach for such dynamic programming problems.
 Here, we show how to optimize $g_\phi$ via PPO algorithm while $f_\theta$ and $\mathcal{E}_\omega$ are fixed via \eqref{Eq.jointObj}.
-We follow the standard PPO framework \cite{schulman2017proximal}, defining the fusion vector as an action sampling from the stochastic policy,
+We follow the standard PPO framework \cite{schulman2017proximal}, defining the fusion vector as an action which is sampled from the stochastic policy,

 where $\Sigma_\phi$ is a learnable variance controlling the exploration–exploitation trade-off.
 This stochastic policy is denoted $\mathcal{A}_\phi(a_k | s_k, h_{k,z})$.

 Given information $(Z^{k-1}, s_k)$, the cost-to-go function of the fusion vector policy is